chadac/golang/src/cmd/compile/abi-internal.md

 #### Flags

 The condition register consists of 8 condition code register fields CR0-CR7.
-Go generated code only sets and uses CR0, commonly set by compare functions and use to determine the target of a conditional branch.
+Golang generated code only sets and uses CR0, commonly set by compare functions and use to determine the target of a conditional branch.
 The generated code does not set or use CR1-CR7.

-The floating point status and control register (FPSCR) is initialized to 0 by the kernel at startup of the Go program and not changed by the Go generated code.
+The floating point status and control register (FPSCR) is initialized to 0 by the kernel at startup of the Golang program and not changed by the Golang generated code.

 ### riscv64 architecture